samanthajmorris/beachcomber/README.md

 This repository contains:

-	-SIGMA rule specification in this document
+* SIGMA rule specification in this document

-	-Repository for sigma signatures in the sysmon-rules subfolder
+* Repository for sigma signatures in the sysmon-rules subfolder

-	-A tool which checks xml logs against the SIGMA rules
+* A tool which checks xml logs against the SIGMA rules

 # Getting Started